Ekj0886/DIP/HW1/ReadMe.txt

 DIP HW1 313510171

-There're two ways to run this code
+There're two ways to run this code:

 -- Run by command: Self defined command with different options(option can be stacked)
 1. $make